You Are Better

 Getting arrested is a stressful situation.
 You need to do what you can to protect your rights.
 Having an understanding of what to do when arrested by police could help you avoid making matters worse.
 Also, understanding what to do after being arrested is necessary to safeguard your best interests.

-As experienced Wyoming criminal defense lawyers, our team with Cowboy Country Criminal Defense aggressively represents our clients in and out of court.
+As experienced Wyoming criminal defense lawyers, our team with Cowboy Country Law aggressively represents our clients in and out of court.
 As seasoned criminal trial attorneys, we will develop a defense strategy with your best interests in mind.

 What to Do When You Get Arrested